Kelly Sadler out at White House after John McCain ‘dying’ remark: Report

-The White House aide who joked about John McCain’s death is reportedly out.
+The White House confirmed Tuesday evening that the aide who joked about John McCain’s death is out.

+“Kelly Sadler is no longer employed within the Executive Office of the President,” White House Deputy Press Secretary Raj Shah said.

+However, whether Mrs. Sadler was ousted for her comment about Mr. McCain or some other matter remained a mystery.

-Citing “three sources with knowledge of the matter,” CNN reported Tuesday evening that Kelly Sadler “no longer works in the administration.”
+CNN had first reported Tuesday afternoon that Mrs. Sadler “no longer works in the administration.”

 Mrs. Sadler, a former columnist and reporter with the Washington Times, had reportedly said at a closed-door meeting on the confirmation vote of Gina Haspel as CIA director that Mr. McCain’s opposition wouldn’t matter because the Arizona Republican was dying anyway.